 Preparring this document doesn't take more than a day once you know who is ready to sponsor you and the exact amount.
 Tentative time is around November first week.

 Important: Make sure that the bank statement and affidavit amounts are the same.

 The heart of your application process.
-This is the only document which is supposed to be compulsory.
-Start making your SOP around October as you have to make a lot of rough drafts for a week or 10 days.
+This is the only document which is supposedly compulsory.
+Start making your SoP around October first week as you have to make a lot of rough drafts for a week or 10 days.
 Get a few opinions from your seniors (to see whether you have written all the data properly) and an English expert (for the language and the grammar).

-Suggestion: Although you may have scored well in your GRE, try to keep the language simple and make sure you focus more on the content rather than flaunting your knowledge of GRE words.
+Suggestion: Although you may have secured a good GRE score, try to keep the language simple and make sure you focus more on the content rather than flaunting your knowledge of GRE words.

 Is Counselling Necessary?

-If you feel a counsellor is going to reduce your work, then you are highly mistaken.
+If you feel an education consultant or a counsellor is going to reduce your work, then you are highly mistaken.
 You still have to do all the hard work; they just guide you along the way.
 It is a form of spoon feeding, no doubt about it.